-Mapp'd builds a bridge - connecting our love and passion for flavors and textures from around the world with locally sourced and sustainably grown ingredients.
+Founded in late 2019 by avid chef, traveler, and farmers' market enthusiast, Mapp'd was created to build a bridge - connecting our passion for flavors and textures from around the world with locally sourced and sustainably grown ingredients.

 Through our unique lineup of internationally inspired foods, we seek to expand palettes and celebrate the diversity of flavor, all while supporting small scale farmers in the region.
 At Mapp'd, we embrace the adventurous and don't shy away from the unfamiliar.